2026 World Cup final will be played at MetLife Stadium in New Jersey

 The stadiums in Arlington, Atlanta and Houston have retractable roofs that are expected to be closed because of summer heat, and Inglewood and Vancouver have fixed roofs.

-Artificial turf will be replaced by grass in Arlington, Atlanta, East Rutherford, Foxborough, Houston, Inglewood and Vancouver.
+Artificial turf will be replaced by grass in Arlington, Atlanta, East Rutherford, Foxborough, Houston, Inglewood, Seattle and Vancouver.

-Several of the venues are expected to widen their surfaces to accommodate a 75-by-115 yard (68-by-105 meter) playing field, including AT&T and MetLife.
+Several of the venues are expected to widen their surfaces to accommodate a 75-by-115 yard (68-by-105 meter) playing field, including AT&T, MetLife and SoFi.

-FIFA did not announce kickoff times.
-The 1994 championship started at 12:30 p.m.
-PDT (3:30 p.m.
-EDT and 9:30 p.m. in Central Europe) but the start has been moved up in recent years as Asia’s television market become more significant to FIFA.
-The 2022 final in Qatar started at 5 p.m. local time (10 a.m.
-EDT, 4 p.m. in Central Europe and 10 p.m. in Beijing).
+AP Sports Writer Schuyler Dixon in Arlington, Texas, contributed to this report.

 AP soccer: https://apnews.com/hub/soccer